 |Number of Fellowships: 1

 Duration (in years) / Type: 1 year / Clinical

-Overview: The history of head and neck fellowship program dates back to 1987.
-It began as a one year training program in advanced head and neck oncologic surgery.
-It also included some plastic and reconstructive surgery and surgery for facial trauma.
-The program has continued uninterrupted to date but has greatly expanded since its inception to cover all forms of extirpative surgery including a special emphasis in skull base surgery, minimally-invasive laser and robotic surgery, microvascular and reconstructive surgery (including trauma), and endocrine surgery.
+Overview: The history of head and neck fellowship program dates back to 1987 when it began as a one year training program in advanced head and neck oncologic surgery.
+It grew to include plastic and reconstructive surgery and surgery for facial trauma.
+The program has continued uninterrupted to date but has greatly expanded since its inception to cover all forms of extirpative surgery including skull base surgery, minimally-invasive laser and robotic surgery, microvascular and reconstructive surgery (including trauma), and endocrine surgery.